pgalatic/thesis/README.md

 ## Credits

-This work is based on the implementation of [Ruder et al.](https://github.com/manuelruder/fast-artistic-videos) from 2018.
-This repository is an effort to simply their implementation and extend it to work on a distributed computing cluster.
+This work is based on [Fast Artistic Videos](https://github.com/manuelruder/fast-artistic-videos).
+It relies on static binaries of [DeepMatching](https://thoth.inrialpes.fr/src/deepmatching/) and [Deepflow2](https://thoth.inrialpes.fr/src/deepflow/).

-If you use my code, please link back to this repository.
+If you use my code, please include a link back to this repository.
 If you use it for research, please include this citation.

 ```
-@mastersthesis{Galatic2020Dav
+@mastersthesis{Galatic2020Divide
 author  = "Paul Galatic",
 title   = "Divide and Conquer in Video Style Transfer",
 school  = "Rochester Institute of Technology - RIT",